Accelerated and Deep Expectation Maximization for One-Bit MIMO-OFDM Detection: A Review of EM for Quantized Regression

 where $\ba_i$ denotes the $i$th row of $\bA$; $\setX(y_i) = \Rbb_+$ if $y=1$, and $\setX(y_i) = \Rbb_-$ if $y=-1$.
 This leads to \beq L(\btheta) = \sum_{i=1}^m \log \Phi \left( \frac{ y_i \ba_i^\top \btheta }{\sigma} \right), \eeq where $\Phi(z) = \int_{-\infty}^z e^{- t^2/2} {\rm d}t / \sqrt{2\pi}$ is the standard cumulative Gaussian distribution.
 It is known that $L$ is concave \cite{boyd2004convex,choi2016near}.

 The ML estimation problem \eqref{eq:exa_ml} has no closed-form solution in general, and EM is a popular way to solve the ML problem.
-Intuitively, the idea is to leverage on the fact that estimating $\btheta$ is easy if $\bx$ is observable.
+Intuitively, the idea is to use the fact that estimating $\btheta$ is easy if $\bx$ is observable.
 To describe the EM method, let